Vonng/pigsty/docs/PLAYBOOK.md

 to register a NODE to INFRA, the INFRA should already exist, while the INFRA module relies on NODE to work.

 The solution is that `INFRA` playbook will also install [`NODE`](NODE) module in addition to [`INFRA`](INFRA) on infra nodes.
 Make sure that infra nodes are init first.
+If you really want to init all nodes including infra in one-pass, `install.yml` is the way to go.